w3c/html-ruby/explainers/ruby-tts.md

 Ruby as a phonetic indication can be used for a variety of reasons.
-The most typical case is indicating the normal pronunciation of words for the benefit or readers who might not know them: children still learning to read, people with learning disabilities, non-native speakers…
+The most typical case is indicating the normal pronunciation of words for the benefit of readers who might not know them: children still learning to read, people with learning disabilities, non-native speakers…